-The mission of Saint Louis University’s Hematology & Medical Oncology Fellowship program is to train a new generation of oncologists in cutting-edge, research-based, patient-centered care.
+The mission of Saint Louis University’s Hematology & Medical Oncology Fellowship program is to train a new generation of hematologists and oncologists in cutting-edge, research-based, patient-centered care.

 We aim to provide mentorship and career-oriented guidance to ensure that our trainees are prepared to pursue careers in academia, research, or community practice.
 We strive to produce fellows who are confident in their practice and well-prepared for ABIM: Hematology and Oncology board certification.
 We aspire to cultivate a culture of well-being, collegiality, and positivity to promote academic pursuit.

 This broad-based educational opportunity explores all aspects of solid tumors and malignant and nonmalignant hematologic disorders, as well as bone marrow and peripheral stem cell transplantation.